NguyenHuuViet322/SMIA/README.md

 - `src`: the folder to maintain sources
 - `lib`: the folder to maintain dependencies (JavafX and SQLite JDBC)
 - `db`: the folder to maintain the database file
-- `img\readme.jpg`: the folder to maintain the image resourse used in the project
+- `img`: the folder to maintain the image resourse used in the project

 ## Dependency Management
 ### Working with Eclipse